Penn State Nittany Lions: Facilities

 The football team plays in Beaver Stadium.
 The men's and women's basketball teams play in the Bryce Jordan Center.
 Most of the other indoor teams play at Rec Hall, which was previously the long term home for the basketball teams as well.
 The school also is home to the Ashenfelter Multi-Sport Facility for indoor track.
 Other indoor facilities include Lasch Building & Holuba Hall for football; White Building houses gymnastics & fencing; and the Lorenzo Wrestling Complex is within Rec Hall.

 A new baseball stadium named Medlar Field at Lubrano Park opened in June 2006.
 The stadium is host to both the University baseball team as well as the State College Spikes, a minor league baseball team.
 The ballpark is oriented towards the east, offering a view of Mount Nittany.
 The softball team plays at its new home, the Nittany Lion Softball Park, which opened in 2011.
 Jeffrey Field is home to the soccer program.
 The lacrosse teams play at the Penn State Lacrosse Field which opened in 2012 next to the Ashenfelter Multi-Sport Facility.
 The hockey teams both play at the Pegula Ice Arena.
 The field hockey team plays at the Penn State Field Hockey Complex which is located adjacent to Bigler Field, and opened in 2005.

 Additionally, the university operates the Penn State Golf Courses, two courses for the golf teams, students, faculty, and the general public.
 The Intercollegiate Athletics Department operates the Stone Valley Recreation Area, approximately twenty miles southeast of State College.

 Penn State All-Sports Museum

 The Penn State All-Sports Museum, a museum honoring all Penn State Nittany Lion athletes, is located near Gate B of Beaver Stadium.
 The upper level of the museum is dedicated to Penn State basketball and other indoor sports, while the lower level of the museum is dedicated to outdoor sports.

-The football exhibit on the lower level features a Heisman Trophy—won by John Cappelletti—and a collection of several other trophies and awards, in addition to honoring the Penn State football team, the Penn State Blue Band, Penn State Cheerleading, and the student athletes who have portrayed the Nittany Lion mascot.
+The football exhibit on the lower level features the Heisman Trophy won by John Cappelletti and a collection of several other trophies and awards, in addition to honoring the Penn State football team, the Penn State Blue Band, Penn State Cheerleading, and the student athletes who have portrayed the Nittany Lion mascot.
 The museum opened in February 2002.